Understanding Childhood Apraxia of Speech: A Parent's Guide

 Functional Communication Training

 While we're working on speech clarity, we never want your child to stop communicating.
-Sometimes this means incorporating sign language, picture systems, or even apps and devices that can speak for them.
+Sometimes this means incorporating sign language, picture systems, or even apps and devices that can communicate for them.

 Our Collaborative Approach